 Since language constitutes one of the most important elements of Greek culture and its best transmitter, it is interesting to see, in brief, how the Greeks speak today, how the Ancient Greek language became the modern one known today.

 Here is a brief history of the Greek language to help us understand its changes and its evolution.
 Modern Greek is a descendant of the Ancient language and is affiliated to the part of the Greek or Hellenic branch of Indo-European.

-We propose bellow information about the evolution and history of the language in Greece.
-From first written language to the language used in the 20th century.
+We propose below information about the evolution and history of the language in Greece.
+From the first written language to the language used in the 20th century.

 The First written language

 The first written Greek letters were found on baked mud tablets, in the remains of the Minoan Knossos Palace of Crete island.
 This language is known as Linear A and it has not been fully decoded till today.
 The most famous example of Linear A is written in the famous Phaistos Disc.
 In the 12th century BC, a new language started to develop, called Linear B, where each drawing symbol is a consonant-vowel combination.
 Linear B dates from the Mycenaean civilization.
 In the late 9th and early 8th century BC, the language found was based on the Phoenician syllabary, written from left to right and back again.
 This form of the inscription is the closest to the modern language of today.